 We read the crack first — width, movement, whether it's wet, whether it's structural — and match the material to it.
 That's the difference between a Garfield basement that stays dry and one that's leaking again by next spring.

-Drainage & Waterproofing for Garfield's Clay Soil
+Basement Sealing, Waterproofing & Drainage for Garfield's Clay Soil

 Garfield's clay soil is the reason so many basements here flood: clay holds water against the foundation instead of letting it drain away, so every heavy rain builds pressure against the wall.
 Nobody 'stops' that water — the job is to give it a better path.
 On a Garfield basement that usually means an interior French drain or exterior footing drain to intercept it, a sump pit and pump to discharge it, and the cheap, overlooked fixes first: correcting grading and extending downspouts so the roof isn't dumping water against the foundation.